redwoodjs/redwoodjs-com-archive/cookbook/File_Upload.md

 # File Uploads

 As you've probably heard, Redwood thinks the future is serverless.
-This concept introduces some interesting problems you may not have had to worry about in the past.
-For example: where do files go when you upload them—there's no server!
+This concept introduces some interesting problems you might not have had to worry about in the past.
+For example: where do files go when you upload them?
+There's no server!
 Like many tasks you may have done [yourself](https://redwoodjs.com/tutorial/authentication) in the past, this is another job that we can farm out to a third party service.

 ## The Service

-There are many services out there that handle file uploads and serving from a CDN.
+There are many services out there that handle uploading files and serving them from a CDN.
 Two of the big ones are [Cloudinary](https://cloudinary.com) and [Filestack](https://filestack.com).
 We're going to demo a Filestack integration here because we've found it very easy to integrate.
-In addition to storing your uploads and making them available via a CDN they also offer on-the-fly image transformations so even if someone uploads a Retina-ready 5000px wide headshot, you can shrink it down and only serve a 100px version for their avatar in the upper right corner of your site.
+In addition to storing your uploads and making them available via a CDN, they also offer on-the-fly image transformations so that even if someone uploads a Retina-ready 5000px wide headshot, you can shrink it down and only serve a 100px version for their avatar in the upper right corner of your site.
 You save bandwidth and transfer costs.

 We're going to sign up for a free plan which gives us 100 uploads a month, 1000 transformations (like resizing an image), 1GB of bandwidth, and 0.5GB of storage.
-That is more than enough for this demo and maybe even a low traffic production site.
+That's more than enough for this demo, and maybe even a low-traffic production site!

 Head over to https://dev.filestack.com/signup/free/ and sign up.
 Be sure to use a real email address because they're going to send you a confirmation email before you can log in.
-Once you verify your email you'll be dropped on your dashboard where your API key will be shown at the upper right:
+Once you verify your email, you'll be dropped on your dashboard where your API key will be shown in the upper right:

 ![New image scaffold](https://user-images.githubusercontent.com/300/82616735-ec41a400-9b82-11ea-9566-f96089e35e52.png)

-Copy that or at least keep the browser tab open because we're going to need it in a minute.
+Copy that (or at least keep the browser tab open) because we're going to need it in a minute.
 (I already changed that key so don't bother trying to steal it!)

-That's it on the Filestack side, on to the application.
+That's it on the Filestack side—on to the application.

 ## The App

 Let's create a very simple DAM (Digital Asset Manager) that lets users upload and catalog images.
-They will be able to click the thumbnail to open a full-size version.
+They'll be able to click the thumbnail to open a full-size version.

 Create a new Redwood app: